cpjobling/eg-151-microcontrollers/eg-151-assessment-2024-2025.md

 ### Specific rules for passing this module:

-This module is assessed by a combination of a class test and practical assessment.
-In order for the practical assessment marks to count, you must achieve at least 40% in the class test.
+This module is assessed by a combination of Class Tests and practical assessments.

+For the practical assessment marks to count, you must achieve 40% in the Class Test.
+If you achieve less than 40% in the Class Test, then the module mark will be just the Class Test mark.
 You will have one attempt to redeem a failure in the class test before the end of semester 1.

-If you achieve less than 40% in the class test or the resit, then the module mark will be just the class test mark and you will be required to take another test in August.
+### Failure redemption

+Failure redemption of this module will be by online Canvas test only (100%).

+The failure redemption is only available to students who have passed the lab training requirements.

 ---